- Home

 Emeritus Prof Roy Joseph

-National Medical Ethics Committee (NMEC) Chair, Singapore; Emeritus Consultant, Department of Neonatology, Khoo Teck Puat - National University Children’s Medical Institute, National University Hospital, Singapore; and Director of the Paediatric Ethics Program, CBmE, NUS, Singapore
+National Medical Ethics Committee (NMEC) Emeritus Advisor, Singapore; Emeritus Consultant, Department of Neonatology, Khoo Teck Puat - National University Children’s Medical Institute, National University Hospital, Singapore; and Director of the Paediatric Ethics Program, CBmE, NUS, Singapore

 Profile

-Emeritus Prof Roy Joseph is Emeritus Consultant in the Department of Neonatology, National University Hospital and chairs the Paediatric Ethics and Advocacy Centre in the Department of Paediatrics.
-Roy also chairs the National Medical Ethics Committee, the Health Ethics Capability Committee and the Institutional Review Board (HBR) at the Singapore Institute of Technology.
-He is a member of the Bioethics Advisory Committee.
+Emeritus Professor Roy Joseph is Emeritus Consultant in the Department of Neonatology, National University Hospital and chairs the Paediatric Ethics and Advocacy Centre in the Department of Paediatrics.
+He is the National Medical Ethics Committee Emeritus Advisor and a member of the Bioethics Advisory Committee.

 His current research interests are in harnessing technology for improving education in ethics and professionalism and understanding the local empirical basis of Ethical End of life Care and Clinical Innovation.
 Past research activities aimed at improving medical education, preventing mental and developmental retardation through providing a safe transition into the extrauterine environment and in universal newborn screening for selected congenital conditions.